replane-dev/replane-javascript/README.md

 Type parameter `T` defines the shape of your configs (a mapping of config names to their value types).

 `close()` stops the configs client and cleans up resources.
-After calling it, any subsequent call to `get` will throw.
 It is safe to call multiple times (no‑op after the first call).

 #### Options